wizardofzos/pyracf/docs/RuleVerifier.rst

 Rules syntax
 ------------

 Rules are a dictionary (dict), the description of the rule is the key of a dict entry.
-Entries with a duplicate description will be silently ignored.
+Normally, yaml ignores entries with a duplicate description, however, RulesVerifier issues a warning and creates a unique key.

 The entry value is a list, the first element of the list identifies the table or tables this rule works on.
 Subsequent list elements are test criteria.